SBA WOSB and EDWOSB Programs: Set-Aside Government Contracts

-If you are a female business owner looking to increase access to federal government contracts, we recommend the Woman Owned Small Business (WOSB) program.
+If you’re a female business owner looking to increase access to federal government contracts, we recommend the Woman-Owned Small Business (WOSB) program.

 The WOSB program is a relatively new initiative set by the Small Business Administration (SBA).
-Made effective in 2011, this is one of the many set-aside programs for small businesses created by the SBA.
-This program authorizes contract officers (COs), those who bind the Federal Government to contracts, to set aside certain contracts for those who are eligible.
-Once certified, you can participate in the program indefinitely, as long as they meet the eligibility requirements.
+Put into effect in 2011 and revised in 2020, this program authorizes Contract Officers (COs) — those who bind the Federal Government to contracts — to set aside certain contracts for those who are eligible.
+Once certified, you can participate in the program indefinitely, as long as your business continues to meet the eligibility requirements.

 What Are the Benefits of the WOSB Program?

-The Federal Government is required to spend 5% of its contracting dollars each year to small businesses that are owned by women.
-As an WOSB, you are eligible for set-asides with no restrictions on dollar amounts.
+The federal government is required to reserve 5% of its contracting dollars each year for small businesses owned by women.
+As a WOSB, you are eligible for set-asides with no restrictions on dollar amounts.
 WOSBs are also able to participate in joint ventures under certain conditions.